 How should you prepare for the teenage dating stage?

-The teenage stage can feel bittersweet, as you are grasping on to pieces of your child, while looking on in awe at the adult they are growing into right in front of your eyes.
+The teenage stage can feel bittersweet and there are definitely so many more things I want my teen to know.
+You often feel like you are grasping on to pieces of your child while looking on in awe at the adult they are growing into right in front of your eyes.